ogecko/alpaca-benro-polaris/docs/betatest.md

 Firewall issue on first use
 Challenges getting Sony working with ASCOM Camera driver

+## Overall Impression
+* Ok, general thoughts.
+Works exactly as it should as far as I could test.
+The hours of even partially clear sky.
+Stellarium now takes about thirty seconds to respond to a request to slew.
+(Fixed in v1.0.0)
+* Might be worth pointing out that now that you don't need the Benro app after enabling astro it is no longer necessary to select raw+jpg, you can omit jpg.
+* Focusing works, but the camera MUST be set to manual focus.
+Focus steps are tiny compared to a telescope focuser.
+Only 128 steps are available.
+* I found that five steps per move worked  well with four moves in total to achieve focus.
+* I'm gutted that I haven't been able to test astap.
+I'll certainly keep you posted.
+* The ability to pick up the geolocation from windows positioning would be a plus - or even an easier way to access the config file.
+I did create a desktop shortcut that opens config in notepad, that helped.
+* I have to say that it's pretty straightforward even given no previous experience with ascom, Nina, astap etal.
+I would have loved to be able to test stability over a few hours.

 # Ramymah (Ramy Mahdy)
 ## Test Environment